Skip to main content

 Price right the first time

 Great initial pricing beats clever repricing.
 FlowLister runs a sold-comp analysis on every listing at publish time and sets the price from real eBay data — not your gut.
-5 free listings with signup, no credit card.
+75 Starter listings with signup, Starter.